valentjn/vscode-ltex/pages/docs/settings.md

   - `"default"`: The command is treated like unknown commands are treated by default: The command name itself is ignored, but the arguments are not ignored.
   - `"ignore"`: The whole command together with its arguments is ignored.
   - `"dummy"`: The whole command together with its arguments is replaced with a dummy word (i.e., `Dummy0`, `Dummy1`, etc.).
 LTeX internally uses this mechanism for equations, citations, references, and similar constructs that are part of the sentence structure and for which LanguageTool would throw an error if simply omitted from the checked text.
-  - `"pluralDummy"`: The whole command together with its arguments is replaced with a plural dummy word (i.e., `Dummies0`, `Dummies1`, etc.).
+  - `"pluralDummy"`: The whole command together with its arguments is replaced with a plural dummy word (i.e., `Dummies`).
 LTeX internally uses this mechanism for equations, citations, references, and similar constructs that are part of the sentence structure and for which LanguageTool would throw an error if simply omitted from the checked text.

 </div>